brianwmorgan/encryption-decryption-app/README.md

 ### Polybius Square

+The Polybius Square is a cipher that is achieved by arranging a typical alphabet into a grid.
+Each letter is represented through a coordinate.
+Typically, it is possible to arrange the letters however you like and read off the coordinates in whatever direction you like.

 |       | **1** | **2** | **3** | **4** | **5** |
 | ----- | ----- | ----- | ----- | ----- | ----- |
 | **1** | A     | B     | C     | D     | E     |